Insomnia - Diagnosis & Self-Tests

 If you answered “yes” to any of the above questions, then you may have insomnia.

-If you’ve had insomnia for more than three weeks (chronic insomnia), consider booking an appointment with a board certified sleep physician at an AASM Accredited Sleep Center.
-If you have had insomnia for fewer than three weeks, you may have acute or temporary insomnia.
-Try to follow good sleep hygiene, and if the problem does not go away before three weeks talk to a sleep physician.
+If you’ve had insomnia for at least three months (chronic insomnia), consider booking an appointment with a board certified sleep physician at an AASM accredited sleep center.
+If you have had insomnia for fewer than three months, you may have short-term insomnia.
+Try to follow good sleep hygiene, and if the problem does not go away in three months, talk to a sleep physician.

-A board-certified sleep physician can help to diagnose and work with the sleep team to treat your insomnia.
+A board-certified sleep physician can diagnose insomnia and work with the sleep team to treat it.
 Before your appointment, the doctor will ask you to keep a sleep diary for two weeks.
 By recording when you go to sleep and when you wake up, along with how long you were awake during the night, a sleep diary will help your sleep medicine physician see your habits.
 This may give your physicians clues about what is causing your insomnia and what course of treatment to take.

 The board-certified sleep physician will need to know your medical history and whether you are taking any medications, including over-the-counter drugs.
 He will also want to know whether anything else has happened in your life, such as any event that is causing stress or trauma.
 The physician may give you a written test to analyze your mental and emotional well being.
 You may also receive a blood test if the physician suspects a related medical problem is causing insomnia.